CognitionIsKey/OpenBCI_Python_apps/CCA_Live_OpenBCI_Ganglion/Readme.md

 - Some minor fixing.
 - Some new bugs to fix.

-**Current Version**  cca_live_run.py 0.2.2 *unstable/WIP*
+**Current Version**  cca_live_v0.28.py version 0.28 *unstable/WIP*

-- (better) Multi stimuli support!
-- Run as script.
-- Major rebuild in parser class.
-- Major rebuild in CCA class.
-- Correlation for every stimuli is easier to access.
-- Now sample object has data from all ref signals, and all corelation values.
+- Support to harmonic signals.
+- Rebuild parsing functions.
+- Fixing few minor bugs.
+- Now script prints all stimuli correlation, not just first.
 - Some minor fixing.
 - Some new bugs to fix.

+**Other features**

+###OpenBCI_Simulator:
+Simple script generating openbci like samples from .csv file with eeg_signals.

 # TODO: